logo-group/bdd-workshop-mobile/README.md

 source ~/.bash_profile
 ```
 ### Prepare Project for Test
 Download Project via git or direct download.
 There are two project under repository.
-BDDCucumber folder is project that created with Ionic3 Framework, BDDTestProject folder is project that created with Ionic4 Framework.
+BDDTestIonic folder is project that created with Ionic3 Framework, BDDTestIonic4 folder is project that created with Ionic4 Framework.
 Project not work because of service connection.

 Run operations are same both projects.